Health Library

 What Are the Genetics of Hemophilia?

 Hemophilia is a rare, life-long bleeding disorder.
 It affects people from all racial and ethnic groups.
-It is caused by a problem in one the genes that tells the body to make clotting proteins.
-The clotting proteins, factors VIII (8) or IX (9), are reduced in someone that has hemophilia.
+It is caused by a problem in one of the genes that tells the body to make clotting proteins.
+The clotting proteins, factors VIII (8) or IX (9), are reduced in someone who has hemophilia.

-What Causes Hemophilia
+What Causes Hemophilia?

 A Family History